uduma-sonia/Pickup/README.md

-Landing page for a ride hailing app
+Landing page for a ride hailing platform

 Tools used - Next.js, TailwindCSS